Condition

 10 minutes of each training session

-Stand with your arms supporting a wall and with the training leg stretched backwards so that it tightens the calf muscle.
-Slowly bend the knee of the training leg so that the calf muscle becomes increasingly stretched.
+Stand with your arms resting against a wall and your working leg stretched out behind you so that you feel a stretch in your calf muscle.
+Slowly bend the knee of your working leg so that you feel an increasing stretch in your calf muscle.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

-Stand in front of a wall with your training leg stretched with your heel on the floor and with the ankle bent so that the forefoot rests on the wall.
-Press your pelvis against the wall so that the calf muscle becomes increasingly stretched.
+Stand facing a wall with your training leg stretched out, heel on the floor, and with your ankle bent so that the ball of your foot rests against the wall.
+Press your pelvis against the wall to gradually stretch your calf muscle.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

 Stand on your left leg.
-Bend your right knee and grasp the ball of your right foot with your left hand.
-Slowly pull upwards so that the ankle is maximally stretched and the heel comes towards the buttock and the foot is brought over behind the healthy leg so that the outside of the tibia is increasingly stretched.
+Bend your right knee and grasp the little toe side of your right foot with your left hand.
+Slowly pull upwards so that the ankle is stretched as far as possible and the heel moves towards your buttock, bringing the foot behind your good leg so that you feel a gradual stretch along the outside of your shin.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.

-Sit on a chair and place the ankle of the injured leg on the opposite knee.
-One hand holds the ankle while the other hand slowly bends the toes upwards (you may feel a stretch under the foot).
-Hold the tension for at least 10 seconds.
-Then bend your toes downwards to the maximum and hold the stretch for 10 seconds.
+Sit on a chair and place the ankle of your injured leg over the opposite knee.
+Hold the ankle with one hand, whilst using the other hand to slowly bend your toes upwards (you may feel a stretch under your foot).
+Hold the stretch for at least 10 seconds.
+Then bend your toes downwards as far as possible and hold the stretch for 10 seconds.

 Coordination